 All students participating in high school athletics will pay a fee.
 That fee varies by sport and is available July 1st of each school year.
-Individuals pay for a maximum of two sports/year (the third sport is free), and there is a family cap.
+Individuals pay for a maximum of two sports/year (the third sport is free at high school), and there is a family cap.
 Students in non-athletic competitive activities at the high schools that have a paid coach or advisor will pay a fee per activity.
 Students participating in middle school athletics/activities and in Special Olympics will pay a fee per activity.
 All students who qualify for reduced price meals will pay half the fee and those who qualify for free meals will pay no fee.
+Those who qualify should still complete a fee form or log into www.myschoolbucks.com to process.